home-assistant/core/CONTRIBUTING.md

 When you are done with development and ready to commit your changes, run `build_frontend`, set `development=0` in your config and validate that everything still works.

+## Testing your code

+To test your code before submission, used the `tox` tool.

+    ```shell
+    > pip install -U tox
+    > tox
+    ```

+This will run unit tests against python 3.4 and 3.5 (if both are available locally), as well as run a set of tests which validate `pep8` and `pylint` style of the code.

+You can optionally run tests on only one tox target using the `-e` option to select an environment.

+For instance `tox -e lint` will run the linters only, `tox -e py34` will run unit tests only on python 3.4.

 ### Notes on PyLint and PEP8 validation

 In case a PyLint warning cannot be avoided, add a comment to disable the PyLint check for that line.
 This can be done using the format `# pylint: disable=YOUR-ERROR-NAME`.
 Example of an unavoidable PyLint warning is if you do not use the passed in datetime if you're listening for time change.